Professor, Department of Population Health

 My central research focus is to develop and apply innovative statistical methods to solve challenging data analysis problems in three biomedical research areas: 1) high-throughput metagenomics/microbiome/genetics data analysis, 2) complex survey methodology, and 3) biomedical collaborative research.

 I am the director of Metagenomic/Microbiomic Data Analysis Group in Department of Population health.
 With NIH’s support, my research group has been focused on developing novel statistical methods in analyzing metagenomics and microbiome data, including microbiome association test, longitudinal microbiome data analysis, and microbiome causal/mediation modeling.
-We work closely with various NYULMC research labs to insure that the latest statistical methods are incorporated for optimal experimental design and downstream data analysis.
+We work closely with various NYULMC research labs to ensure that the latest statistical methods are incorporated for optimal experimental design and downstream data analysis.
 We develop best practice data analysis pipelines for a variety of experimental designs that integrate proprietary software from the existing microbiome data analysis platform and the best Open Source tools, as well as software developed within our group.

 PhD from University of Maryland

 National Cancer Institute, Biostatistics Branch, Division of Cancer Epidemiology and Genetics

 Communications biology.
 2023 Mar 17; 6(1):280

 Biometrics.
 2022 Dec; 78(4):1686-1698